m-umar-j/transliteration-rekhta/README.md

 # transliteration-rekhta
 This project focuses on developing and training a transformer-based NMT model for transliterating Urdu poetry into the Devanagari script.
 ## Project Overview
-This project implements a neural machine translation (NMT) approach to transliterate Urdu poetry, into Devanagari script.
+This project implements a neural machine translation (NMT) approach to transliterate Urdu poetry into Devanagari script.
 The model preserves the poetic nuances and diacritical marks essential for maintaining the original meter and pronunciation.
 ## Dataset
 Dataset provided by Rekhta Foundation
 - Size: 30,000 ghazals (~400,000 lines of Urdu poetry